 Orange County Area

-The grandaddy of them all is back for a 46th year, with two new mazes and a new scare zone, plus an increase on the entertainment and more commitment to providing a fully immersive environment with no escape!
-On the maze front, there are nine total:
+The grandaddy of them all is back for another year, with two more new mazes, last year’s returning scare zones, plus new entertainment!
+On the maze front, there are once again nine total:

 Dark Entities - a mysterious creature is attacking a desolate space station

-Dark Ride - last year's instant-classic returns with its murderous carnies
+Dark Ride - this instant-classic returns with its murderous carnies and new rooms

 Pumpkin Eater - the monstrous villain of fairy tale lore searches for new victims

-Special Ops: Infected - "zombie laser tag" is back with more action and surpries
+Special Ops: Infected - the final year of "zombie laser tag" with more action and surpries

 Knott’s Spooky Farm